Bosonic string theory

 Bosonic string theory is the original version of string theory, developed in the late 1960s.
 It is so called because it contains only bosons in the spectrum.

-In the 1980s, supersymmetry was discovered in the context of string theory, and a new version of string theory called superstring theory (supersymmetric string theory) became the real focus.
+In the 1980s, supersymmetry was proposed in the context of string theory, and a new version of string theory called superstring theory (supersymmetric string theory) became the real focus.
 Nevertheless, bosonic string theory remains a very useful model to understand many general features of perturbative string theory, and many theoretical difficulties of superstrings can actually already be found in the context of bosonic strings.

 Problems

 Although bosonic string theory has many attractive features, it falls short as a viable physical model in two significant areas.

 First, it predicts only the existence of bosons whereas many physical particles are fermions.

 Second, it predicts the existence of a mode of the string with imaginary mass, implying that the theory has an instability to a process known as "tachyon condensation".

 In addition, bosonic string theory in a general spacetime dimension displays inconsistencies due to the conformal anomaly.
 But, as was first noticed by Claud Lovelace, in a spacetime of 26 dimensions (25 dimensions of space and one of time), the critical dimension for the theory, the anomaly cancels.
 This high dimensionality is not necessarily a problem for string theory, because it can be formulated in such a way that along the 22 excess dimensions spacetime is folded up to form a small torus or other compact manifold.
 This would leave only the familiar four dimensions of spacetime visible to low energy experiments.
 The existence of a critical dimension where the anomaly cancels is a general feature of all string theories.